CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	$query_builder = TRUE;

 ************************************
-Step 8: Replace your error templates
+步驟 8: Replace your error templates
 ************************************

 In CodeIgniter 3.0, the error templates are now considered as views and have been moved to the